- What you are looking for woodworking chisels?

 - In most cases, you will want to face the bevel edge down when shaving into the wood.
 If you are trying to flatten out a cut, however, you might get better results by facing the bevel up and keeping the chisel low.

 - Try not to take out too much wood at once.
-It is almost always best to take a bit off at a time and assessing the results before proceeding.
+It is almost always best to take a bit off at a time to assess the results before proceeding.

 Maintenance for your chisels